djui/tipesso/README.md

 All hosters shall answer the question if they are responsible for a given project origin.

-Input to *hoster*s is an origin and outputs are authors and languages.
+Input to *hoster*s is an origin and outputs is a project data structure including authors and languages.
 A *hoster* identifies the project to generate its outputs from that.

 Furthermore, the *hoster*s provide an asset API, which input is an origin and filename and its output is the file content.